When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What you should know before drinking reverse osmosis water.

-Regular osmosis is a process that filters liquids — most commonly water — by having them flow through a semipermeable membrane.
+Regular osmosis is a natural process where liquids flow through a semipermeable membrane.
+Think of this membrane like a mosquito net.

 Regular vs. Reverse Osmosis